When it

 Read moreless

-- Register your needs as a Life Support Customer with your power company.
+- Register as a Life Support Customer with your power company.

 2.